ttalvitie/browservice/README.md

 ![Screenshot of IE6 showing an Instagram page through Browservice](fig/nt4_ie6_instagram.png)

 [<img src="fig/youtube_gmail_demo.png" alt="YouTube video of Gmail usage on IE6 with the help of Browservice" width="650">](https://www.youtube.com/watch?v=oI6wJbMKjoQ)

+(Note that using Gmail or other Google services this way is no longer possible; see [this comment](https://github.com/ttalvitie/browservice/issues/84#issuecomment-1296246842) for details.)

 [See more screenshots](#screenshots)